demisto/content/Integrations/git/GitHub_description.md

- This is a GitHub API integration done for intro-exercise.

  In order to access the requested repository, you must provide the username, repository name and API key as parameters for the integration.